Turborepo

 Cache safety with Strict Mode

 While Strict Mode makes it much more likely for your task to fail when you haven't accounted for all of your environment variables, it doesn't guarantee task failure.
-If your applicaton is able to gracefully handle a missing environment variable, you could still successfully complete tasks and get unintended cache hits.
+If your application is able to gracefully handle a missing environment variable, you could still successfully complete tasks and get unintended cache hits.

 Passthrough variables